rexresearch

 electromagnetic waveforms

-An apparatus for generating electromagnetic waveforms to stimulate
+An apparatus for generating electromagnetic waveforms to

-data.
-A digital-to-analog converter receives the digital waveform
+digital waveform data.
+A digital-to-analog converter receives

-analog waveform signal.
-A channel selector having output channels
+generates a corresponding analog waveform signal.
+A channel

-is operable to apply the analog waveform signal to the output
+selector having output channels is operable to apply the analog

-channels when the output channels are actuated.
-A sequencer
+waveform signal to the output channels when the output channels

-independent of the computing device selects and actuates the
+are actuated.
+A sequencer independent of the computing device

-output channels of the channel selector.
-An electromagnetic field
+selects and actuates the output channels of the channel

-generator is coupled to each output channel of the channel
+output channel of the channel selector.
+The electromagnetic

-selector.
-The electromagnetic field generator coupled to each
+field generator coupled to each actuated output channel converts

-actuated output channel converts the analog waveform signal into
+the analog waveform signal into an electromagnetic waveform

-the electromagnetic field generators to the electromagnetic
+generators to the electromagnetic waveform.

 US6312376